Aircraft in fiction: C-47 Skytrain / C-53 Skytrooper / Dakota

-A ski-equipped Douglas C-47 Skytrain is featured in Howard Hawks' 1951 science-fiction thriller, The Thing From Another World, based on the 1938 novella Who Goes There? by John W. Campbell, Jr.

-In the 1955 British film The Night My Number Came Up directed by Leslie Norman and starring Michael Redgrave and Denholm Elliott, a man tells guests at a dinner party of a dream he had of a Tokyo-bound Dakota that crashes in the Japanese mountains.
-Some of the guests board such a flight the next day and they begin to fear the dream is coming true.

 Eleven aircraft were gathered for airdrop scenes in the 1977 film A Bridge Too Far, all of which had to be of a paratroop configuration, representing the C-53 Skytrooper variant.

 A Douglas C-47 DL Skytrain featured in the climactic scenes of the 1978 film The Wild Geese which starred Richard Burton and Roger Moore as the leaders of a group of British mercenaries sent to rescue a deposed African leader.
 The C-47 used in the film belonged to United Air of South Africa and was nick-named 'The Wild Goose' after its film role.
 The aircraft was destroyed in a crash in South Africa in 1988 which claimed the lives of all 24 people on board.

-Indiana Jones travels from New York City to Venice in the 1989 adventure Indiana Jones and the Last Crusade.

 C-54 Skymaster

 The 20th Century Fox production The Big Lift (originally titled Quartered City), set during the Berlin Airlift, was filmed in Berlin at a former German studio near Tempelhof in 1949 and Douglas C-54 Skymasters were prominently featured.
 Military personnel from Rhein-Main Air Base appeared as extras.